Google’s new investment in Dutch data centre brings total to €1.5b

 Google Netherlands director Pim van der Feltz says the company’s decision to continue investment in the region is a result of its many resources.

 “Google has chosen the Eemshaven location for several reasons, including the excellent infrastructure, high-speed fiber connections and availability RES,” says van der Feltz.

 “But equally important is the support of the local community and we are grateful to the local and regional government and local suppliers and people from the area for this.”

 Dutch minister of economic affairs and climate policy Eric Wiebes says Google’s investment in the region has been hugely beneficial for the country.

-According to Google, since 2014 (when construction of the facility began) its Eemshaven data centre has contributed almost €800 million to the Dutch economy.
+According to Google, since 2014 (when construction of the facility began) its Eemshaven data center has contributed almost €800 million to the Dutch economy.
 Google’s announcement of the €500 million expansion comes on top of the €950 million it has already put into the Eemshaven facility, bringing its total investment to nearly €1.5 billion.